 According to a report by Google, Southeast Asia’s food delivery market was worth US$5.2 billion in 2019, more than double its value the previous year.
-The overall food market in Southeast Asia is forecast to surpass US$20 billion by 2025, representing a growth of 50 times in a decade, according to the report.
+According to the report, the overall food market in Southeast Asia is forecast to surpass US$20 billion by 2025, representing a growth of 50 times in a decade.

 Having said that, it is also a hyper-competitive landscape, as a number of food delivery start-ups have mushroomed in the region.
-Grab, Foodpanda, Street Panda, GoJek, and Deliveroo are some of the biggest food delivery players in Southeast Asia, constantly battling to climb up the ladder.
+Grab, Foodpanda, Street Panda, GoJek, and Deliveroo are some of Southeast Asia’s biggest food delivery players, constantly battling to climb up the ladder.

 Successful last-mile delivery is the true litmus test of a food delivery business.
-It is the last step in the supply chain where a restaurant interacts with the customer.
+The last step in the supply chain is where a restaurant interacts with the customer.
 If the delivery goes even slightly wrong, it might upset a valued customer and hamper the company’s brand image.

 The food delivery supply chain is typically hyperlocal in nature and highly time-sensitive.
-A restaurant’s delivery supply chain is generally short-lived, say somewhere between 30 minutes to an hour; from the point of placing an order till the point it reaches the customer’s doorstep.
+A restaurant’s delivery supply chain is generally short-lived, say somewhere between 30 minutes to an hour, from the point of placing order till the point, it reaches the customer’s doorstep.

 Setbacks faced by Restaurant / food delivery companies in Southeast Asia